vipzhicheng/logseq-plugin-vim-shortcuts/README.md

 - `P`: Paste clipboard content to previous sibling.
 Only support one block, multi blocks paste please use `cmd+v`.
 - `o`: Insert a empty block to next sibling.
 - `O`: Insert a empty block to previous sibling.
-- `dd`: Delete current block.
+- `dd`: Delete current block, child blocks will also be deleted, but only current block content in the clipboard.
-- `T`: Scroll to top, because Logseq use gg to go to graph view, you can change that shortcut to another shortcut first and then set gg back to this Command on this plugin's settings panel(WIP).
+- `T`: Scroll to top, because Logseq use gg to go to graph view.
-- `zo`: Extend block.
-- `zm`: Collapse block.
 - `G`: Scroll to bottom.
 - `u`: Undo.
 - `ctrl+r`: Redo.
+- `zo`: Extend block.
+- `zm`: Collapse block.
-- `/`: Trigger the search panel.
+- `/`: Trigger the search in page panel.

 ## Notice